timnbell/tbell_final/README.md

-# This project was created by Tim Bell in December, 2015.
-This is my final
+#Final Project for CVTC Programming Fundamentals class created by Tim Bell.

-project for the CVTC Programming Fundamentals class.
+This project was created by Tim Bell in December, 2015.
+This is my final project for the CVTC Programming Fundamentals class.
 This program was designed as a math game for children.
 You seletct the type of problem you would like to work with; addition, subtraction, multiplication or division.
 Then the program